kabJhai/flutter-crash-course/index.md

 ### Text Widget

 As the name implies text widget is used to display text on the screen.
 The text widget is accessible via **Text** constructor.
+When you provide only a string argument to the widget the color and style will be inherited from the applications theme.
+Example:
 ```dart
 Text("Hello Ambasha");
 ```
 The required parameter for Text widget is a string.
 To customize the text widget you can use the **TextStyle** class.
 And google fonts can be used to customize the font.
 You can also import custom fonts.
+Example:
 ```dart
 Text(
   "Hello Ambasha",